some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 A SOME/IP implementation may allow turning the de/serialization of a bitfield on or off.
+This means that only the uint8/uint16/uint32 value would be passed to an application.

 .. heading:: Union / Variant
     :id: feat_req_someip_262